r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

 ---

-      [caret escape character obfuscation] Vbscript uses the ^ (caret) character as escape character.
+      [caret escape character obfuscation] In this example the vba script its executing cmd commands.
-      The follow example also splits the command into two variables (rev+cmd) and join them at runtime.
+      Remmenber that the cmd.exe interpreter uses the [ ^ ] caret as escape caracter, that allow us to abuse of batch obfuscation technics after the cmd.exe beeing trigger by the vba sourcecode.
+The follow example also splits the command into 2 var(s) [ rev + cmd ] and join them at runtime exec.

 <br />